Tracing the Origins - Overseas Landscapes

 Camille Koro's "The Farmer Under the Tree"

-In the 19th century, when French neoclassicism and romanticism were in sharp opposition, painters living in the Barbizon village of Paris in France walked out of their studios to paint in the wild, depicting colors that were closer to the true state of nature, forming the "Barbizon School of Painting".
-Also known as the "Fontainebleau School of Painting" due to its proximity to the Fontainebleau Forest.
-Jean Desire Gustave Courbet (France, 1819-1877), following Romanticism, opposed the affectation and nihilism of official art, giving rise to the realistic art style and influencing Impressionism.
-Jean Francois Millet (France, 1814-1875), who was skilled in using light and color to express emotions and atmosphere, demonstrated the dignity and beauty of the laboring masses through his realistic depiction of the hard work of farmers, affirmed their significance in art, and opposed the misconception that noble painting must depict noble characters.
+In the 19th century, when French Neoclassicism and Romanticism were in opposition, painters living in the Babisson village of Paris went out of their studios to sketch in the wilderness, depicting colors that were closer to the true state of nature, forming the "Babisson School".
+It is also known as the "Fontainebleau School" because it is located near the Fontainebleau Forest.
+Jean Desire Gustave Courbet (France, 1819-1877), following Romanticism, opposed the artificiality and artificiality of official art, giving birth to the realism style and influencing Impressionism.
+Jean Francois Millet (France, 1814-1875), who was skilled in using light and color to express emotions and atmosphere, portrayed the dignity and beauty of the laboring masses through realistic depictions of their hard work, affirming their significance in art and opposing the erroneous notion that noble paintings must depict noble figures.
 Henri Julien F é lix Rousseau (France, 1844-1910) is regarded as a pioneer of the surrealist art style of the 20th century.
-He did not pay much attention to the creation of perspective and light and shadow effects, and precisely because of this, the audience standing in front of his paintings was deeply moved.
-He once said, "Creators must obtain complete freedom to reach the realm of beauty and goodness in their thoughts.".
-Charles Fran ç ois Daubigny (France, 1817-1878) walked out of his studio to sketch in nature, based on the realistic scenery of seeing as reality, emphasizing the richness of colors in the painting, and creating poetic and beautiful images.
-His works truly reflect the natural scenery and rural life of France, and have had a profound impact on Impressionist painters, earning him the title of "Beethoven of water painting".
+He did not focus too much on the creation of perspective and light and shadow effects, and precisely because of this, the audience standing in front of his paintings were deeply moved.
+He once said, "Creators must have complete freedom to reach the realm of beauty and goodness in their thoughts.
+Charles Fran ç ois Daubigny (France, 1817-1878) walked out of his studio to sketch in nature, based on the realistic scenery of seeing as believing, emphasizing the richness of colors in the picture, and creating poetic and beautiful images.
+His works truly reflect the natural scenery and rural life of France, and have had a profound influence on Impressionist painters.
+He is known as the "Beethoven of water painting".

 44居斯塔夫·库尔贝《鹿港》-编辑 拷贝.jpg